elliotclowes/clowes.blog/posts/mcchicken-sandwich-crisp.md

 tags: ['food', 'mcdonalds']
 ---

 A warm, crisp McChicken sandwich sometimes just hits the spot like nothing else.
-And when the maker has put in the right amount of mayo and lettuce it is wonderfully delightful.
+And when the maker has put in the right amount of mayo and lettuce it is wonderfully delightful!

 ![](/img/IMG_0366.jpeg)